-The rise of corporate museums exemplifies this shift, emerging in the late 20th century as longstanding companies increasingly recognised the value of their heritage as a strategic asset.
-Corporate museums, serving as curated spaces of identity, demonstrate how heritage brands leverage authenticity and historical significance to attract tourism and elevate their cultural standing within both regional and global contexts.
-However, the emphasis is now gradually expanding from corporate museums to the development of thematic corporate heritage routes.
-This study introduces and examines corporate heritage routes as thematic itineraries developed by organisations to showcase their unique heritage, rarity and exceptional value.
-As this model gains traction, the strategic spatial shaping of narratives - particularly by luxury heritage brands - signals a growing trend poised for significant development in the coming decades.
+A central expression of this integration has been the rise of corporate museums.
+Emerging in the late 20th century, as long-standing companies increasingly recognised the value of their heritage as a strategic asset, such museums serve as curated spaces of corporate identity and demonstrate how heritage brands leverage authenticity to attract tourism and elevate their cultural standing within both regional and global contexts.
+While corporate museums remain important, there is a growing shift towards the creation of thematic corporate heritage routes.
+These routes represent a more dynamic approach to storytelling, extending the brand's narrative across multiple locations.

 While extensive scholarly attention has focused on cultural routes developed by UNESCO or certified by the Council of Europe, corporate heritage routes remain in the shadows.
-This study introduces and examines corporate heritage routes as thematic itineraries developed by organisations to showcase their histories and significant locations.
-As this model gains traction, the strategic spatial shaping of narratives - particularly by luxury heritage brands - marks an emerging trend poised for significant growth in the coming decades.
+Introduced and defined here as thematic itineraries showcasing a brand's unique heritage and value, they reflect a growing trend, especially among luxury brands, toward the spatial narration of corporate identity.
+As this model gains traction, the strategic spatial shaping of narratives - particularly by luxury heritage brands - signals an emerging trend poised for significant development in the coming decades.